-Our luxurious Coconut Oil Moisturize Cleansing Milk is made with coconut water to hydrate the skin, coconut milk to soften the skin, and coconut oil to moisturize and lock in hydration.
-This gentle cleanser is great for sensitive skin and sensitized skin because it won’t strip skin of necessary oils.
+Our luxurious Calendula Foaming Cleansing Milk is made with aloe juice to hydrate the skin, chamomile to soften the skin, and sea buckthorn oil to moisturize and lock in hydration.
+This gentle cleanser is great for sensitive skin and sensitized skin because it won’t strip the skin of necessary oils.
 It also helps to increase moisture and hydration in the skin and lipid barrier.

-Blood Orange Cleansing Balm is another cleanser with an ultra luxurious feel.
-It starts as a solid balm, but turns to a cleansing oil when you rub it between your fingertips.
+Blood Orange Cleansing Balm is another cleanser with an ultra-luxurious feel.
+It starts as a solid balm but turns into a cleansing oil when you rub it between your fingertips.
 Gently massage into the skin to dissolve makeup, dirt, and pollutants.
 Use lukewarm water to wipe it away with a washcloth and reveal clean and supple skin.
 This is a great cleanser for those with severely dry or sensitive skin.

 Our Restorative Sea Culture Hydrate Toner is packed with hydrating ingredients for sensitive skin.
 Chia seed water, hyaluronic acid, and sea algae all work to plump and hydrate thirsty skin cells.
-This toner does not dry or strip sensitive skin, like many conventional toners do.
+This toner does not dry or strip sensitive skin as many conventional toners do.

-Our Restorative Sea Culture Extra Riche Cream is a rich moisturizer which aids in restoring the lipid barrier with omega 7 from sea buckthorn, coconut oil, shea butter, and bacuri butter.
+Our Restorative Sea Culture Extra Riche Créme is a rich moisturizer that aids in restoring the lipid barrier with omega 7 from sea buckthorn, coconut oil, shea butter, and bacuri butter.
 These ingredients are fast absorbing, moisturizing, and healing.

 If you have sensitive skin and prefer a lightweight moisturizer, Hydra Drench Cream is a great option.
 Made to hydrate the skin with its base of chia seed gel, it penetrates the lipid barrier to provide hydration to the skin cells.
 Chia gel also plumps skin and replenishes water loss in sensitive skin.

 The aloe vera juice in our hydrogel Caffeine Mask provides gentle hydration to sensitive skin.
-This mask is also very beneficial for those who have spent time in the sun, since coffee works below the surface of skin to help repair sun damage.
-Caffeine from green tea, yerba mate, and coffee help to stimulate, increase blood flow and oxygen, and act as an anti inflammatory to reduce redness.
+This mask is also very beneficial for those who have spent time in the sun since coffee works below the surface of the skin to help repair sun damage.
+Caffeine from green tea, yerba mate, and coffee help to stimulate, increase blood flow and oxygen and act as an anti-inflammatory to reduce redness.